2021–22 F.C. Copenhagen season

 The 2021–22 F.C.
-Copenhagen season is the club's 30th Anniversary season in existence and the 30th consecutive season in the top flight of Danish football.
+Copenhagen season is the club's 30th season in existence and the 30th consecutive season in the top flight of Danish football.
 In addition to the domestic league, Copenhagen will participate in this season's editions of the Danish Cup and the inaugural UEFA Europa Conference League.
 The season covers the period from 1 July 2021 to 30 June 2022.